How is a business divided in a divorce?

 How to value my business?

-There are a number of different ways to determine a company’s value.
-It is not uncommon for parties to agree to jointly appoint an independent accountant to value the worth of the company.
+There are several different ways to determine a company’s value.
+It is not uncommon for parties to agree to jointly appoint an independent accountant to value the company’s worth.

 What if both spouses co-own the business?